translate/pootle/docs/features/offline.rst

 From the Translate tab in the translation project page users can download files for offline translations.

-Files are available in the original format and in :doc:`toolkit:xliff` format.
+Files are available in the original format and in :ref:`toolkit:xliff` format.
 Bilingual formats are suitable for offline translation, but :ref:`formats#monolingual` should be treated as just an export.
 If you want to translate files offline from a monolingual project, it is best to download the